byrd-laif/soilMakers/readme.md

 Being responsible stewards of the Earth means taking to heart the current planetary healing crisis.
 Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.* The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.

-#### An opportunity for the creation of something new and beautiful.

-***Putting nature on the balance sheet.
-Bio-Logical Earth Care System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
-Mobilizing bio-resources (organic refuse) and converting them into bio-gold, Bio-Logical Earth Care Services & Commodities.***

-Today’s young generation are being handed the biggest challenge of all; *'Cultivating Biodiversity'* the symbiotic living *'Fabric of Life'* of this planet.
+Today’s young generation are being handed the biggest challenge of all; ***'Cultivating Biodiversity'*** the symbiotic living *'Fabric of Life'* of this planet.

 Not addressing immediate needs is an insult to the young.
 Someone with passion, purpose and practical skills make the world a better place.

-**Someone is calling home; Someone is acting, and that act is transferring through too Mother Earth, soil to soul cultivating cultures that are healing.** Someone knows what to do, and is doing it.
+**Someone is calling home; Someone is acting, and that act is transferring through too Mother Earth, soil to soul cultivating cultures that are healing.** Knowing what to do, and doing it.

 #### Explore